Art Department Curriculum Guide

 Careers

-Success in this subject will clearly benefit you if you wish to take up an Arts Foundation course or an associated Arts degree course.
-Career opportunities include: fine artist, sculptor, ceramicist, graphic designer, fashion designer, visualiser in an advertising agency, set designer for the film industry, games designer and website designer.
+Career opportunities include: fine artist, sculptor, ceramicist, graphic designer, fashion designer, visualiser in an advertising agency, set designer for the film industry, game designer and website designer.

 Business Studies